 Scientific summary

-The Longfellow-zk algorithm is an industrious combination of the Ligero scheme (Lightweight Sublinear Arguments Without a Trusted Setup, 2022) and the Sum-Check protocol, which was first illustrated in Algebraic Methods for Interactive Proof Systems (1992) and later became the building block for "Non-interactive zero-knowledge proofs" commonly referred to as zk-SNARKs.
+The Longfellow-zk algorithm is a diligent combination of the Ligero scheme (Lightweight Sublinear Arguments Without a Trusted Setup, 2022) and the Sum-Check protocol, which was first introduced in Algebraic Methods for Interactive Proof Systems (1992) and later became the building block for "Non-interactive zero-knowledge proofs" commonly referred to as zk-SNARKs.

 Functional summary